-Kay Rose Is Dripping Wet In An Impossibly Tiny Bikini, And She’s A Twin
+Kay Rose Is Dripping Wet In An Impossibly Tiny Bikini

 “Jesus,” another wrote.

 Today’s post sees Rose influencing.
 The Purekana CBD product she’s holding has been mentioned in the picture’s caption – Kay has written that it “actually works wonders.”
-Likewise that the snap is indicative of her “post workout routine.”
-One fan has already made inquiries about the product – clearly, social media influencing exists for a reason.
+One fan has already made inquiries about the product.
+Clearly, social media influencing exists for a reason.

 While Kay mostly appears alone on Instagram, she does make the odd appearance with her twin.
-Earlier this month, Kay and her twin, Emma went topless together in nothing but matching jeans.
+Earlier this month, Kay and her twin, Emma, went topless together in nothing but matching jeans.
 The picture (seen above) was posted to both twins’ accounts.
 Kay’s snap received over 9,000 likes.
 Her sister’s post generated a slightly higher response with over 10,000 likes.
 Both siblings have a “#twin” in their Instagram bios.

 Today’s post doesn’t come as an influencing first for Kay.
 This model joins Instagram’s army of Fashion Nova influencers.
 The denim getup that saw these twins join forces came with a Fashion Nova shout-out.